 There is a final tab called Additional Settings, where you can add customization code snippets.
 This is for advanced users, and is not at all required for the forms to work.
 Follow the Additional Settings link on the tab for more information.

-At the top of every tab is the specific contact form shortcode.
-This is one way you can add your form into your content.
-Of course, you can also use the Contact Form 7 Element as well.
+At the top of every form, above the tabs, is the specific contact form shortcode.
+This is the way to add your form into your content.
+Just use a Code Block or Text Block Element, and paste the shortcode in, or you can use the Contact Form 7 Element.